amazon-ion/ion-element-kotlin/README.md

 [Ion-java](https://github.com/amzn/ion-java) but is not a complete implementation of Ion as it relies on `Ion-java`'s `IonReader` and `IonWriter` interfaces for reading and writing Ion data.

+### Status

+The the library is feature complete and capable of representing any Ion value, however public API should be considered unstable and in alpha status.

 ## Example

 ```Kotlin